 - 3.4 The site itself is an area of open land lying south of The Broadway, Laleham, which is a publicly accessible area used for recreational purposes for the general public.
 It is understood to have been 'gifted' to the public by the owners, the Lucan family, for public use.
 The pitch itself is currently being and has previously been used, as a football pitch for use by Staines Lammas Football Club.
 The pitch itself has 'dug outs', around the pitch barriers, markings and goal posts.
-The football pitch utilises the existing changing facilities and parking arrangements that already exist for the use of the Lucan Pavilion adjoining the pitch, which also serves as a social club/function room and coffee shop. - 3.5 The football club itself is currently playing within the Surrey Elite Intermediate League, which is at Level 7 of the non-league pyramid.
-The applicant has stated that the floodlights are required to allow further progress within the football pyramid, having been automatically demoted from their previous league due to a lack of floodlighting.
-Staines Lammas FC are currently well below leagues compared to other football clubs in the Borough, namely Staines Town, Ashford Town (Middx) and Spelthorne Sports. - 3.6 The applicant has confirmed the periods of use for floodlighting throughout the year, this has been assumed as derived from Football Association requirements.
-The latest time floodlighting would be on is 22.00 hours, this is limited to 15 fixtures on weekdays, which will take place sporadically during the period from September to April in the next year.
-The applicant has confirmed that floodlighting will not be used to facilitate training sessions and that alternative facilities are used for training. - 3.7 The applicant has confirmed in the supporting statement that in terms of use of the floodlights, the following principles apply: Saturday Afternoon Fixtures
+The football pitch utilises the existing changing facilities and parking arrangements that already exist for the use of the Lucan Pavilion adjoining the pitch, which also serves as a social club/function room and coffee shop. - 3.5 The football club itself is currently playing within the Surrey Elite Intermediate League, which is at Level 7 of the non-league pyramid (i.e. 7 leagues below the professional level.
+The applicant has stated that the floodlights are required to allow further progress within the football pyramid, having been automatically demoted from their previous league (Combined Counties Division1) due to a lack of floodlighting.
+Staines Lammas FC are currently located in a lower league compared with other football clubs in the Borough, namely Staines Town, Ashford Town (Middx) and Spelthorne Sports. - 3.6 The applicant has confirmed the periods of use for floodlighting throughout the year, which has been derived from Football Association requirements.
+The latest time floodlighting would be on is 22.00 hours.
+This is limited to 15 fixtures on weekdays, which will take place sporadically during the period from September to April in the next year.
+The applicant has confirmed that floodlighting will not be used to facilitate training sessions and that alternative facilities are used for training. - 3.7 The applicant has confirmed in the supporting statement that in terms of use of the floodlights, the following principles apply: